HarrisonMc555/HarrisonMc555.github.io/_posts/2020-12-02-day-2-password-philosphy.md

 ('1', '3', 'a', 'abcde')
 ```

 Perfect!
 This has extracted each element we care about into separate elements of a tuple.
-The only thing we're missing
+The only problem left is that
-now is that each element is still a string (`str`), but we want the first two elements to be numbers (`int`s).
-Let's
+each element is still a string (`str`), but we want the first two elements to be numbers (`int`s).
+Let's unpack the
-unpack the tuple, parse the strings into numbers, and re-pack it into a tuple again.
+tuple, parse the strings into numbers, and re-pack it into a tuple again.

 > This could be a situation where we could use a class with named fields.
 However, since this is just a simple exercise
-> (and the tuple will only be just a few times) we'll just stick with an unnamed tuple.
+> (and the tuple will only be used a few times) we'll just stick with an unnamed tuple.

 ```python
 >>> count_min, count_max, letter, password = match.groups()